-where $\bm{f}$ is the probability generation function.
+where $\bm{f}$ is the probability generating function.
 Observe that $\bm{1}$ is always a fixed point of $\bm{f}$, that is, a solution of equation \eqref{eq:FIXEDPOINT}.
-Therefore, if there is no other solution of equation \eqref{eq:FIXEDPOINT} in the unit cube $[0,1]^R$ the process has probability $1$ of become extinct.
+Therefore, if there is no other solution of equation \eqref{eq:FIXEDPOINT} in the unit cube $[0,1]^R$ then the process always has probability $1$ to become extinct.

-The main classification result in the indecomposable case, states that there are only three possible regimes (see Harris~\cite{H63} or Athreya and Ney~\cite{AN72}): \begin{enumerate}[(i)] \item If $m>1$ then $\bm{0}\leqslant\bm{\gamma}<\bm{1}$ is the unique stable fixed point of $\bm{f}$ in the unit cube $[0,1]^R$ different than $\bm{1}$ and the branching process is called \emph{super-critical}.
+The main classification result in the indecomposable case, states that there are only three possible regimes (see Harris\cite{H63} or Athreya and Ney\cite{AN72}): \begin{enumerate}[(i)] \item If $m>1$ then $\bm{0}\leqslant\bm{\gamma}<\bm{1}$ is the unique stable fixed point of $\bm{f}$ in the unit cube $[0,1]^R$ different than $\bm{1}$ and the branching process is called \emph{super-critical}.
 Therefore, with positive probability, the population will survive indefinitely. \item If $m<1$ then $\bm{\gamma}=\bm{1}$ is the unique stable fixed point of $\bm{f}$ in the unit cube $[0,1]^R$ and the branching process is called \emph{sub-critical}.
 Therefore, with probability $1$, the process will become extinct in finite time. \item If $m=1$ then $\bm{\gamma}=\bm{1}$ is the unique marginal fixed point of $\bm{f}$ in the unit cube $[0,1]^R$ and the branching process is called \emph{critical}.
 Here, the expected time to extinction is infinite, despite the fact that extinction is bound to occur almost surely. \end{enumerate}

 Unfortunately this theorem does not cover all the interesting cases, one important example for us being the phenotypic model for viral evolution.
-Nevertheless, one of the earliest results about decomposable branching processes is the generalization of this classification, due to Sevastyanov (see Harris~\cite{H63} and Ji\v{r}ina~\cite{J70}).
-In the general decomposable case there is a fourth alternative, identified by Sevastyanov, that may be formulated in terms of the graph $\mathcal{G}(\bm{M})$ of the mean matrix.
+Nevertheless, one of the earliest results about decomposable branching processes is the generalization of the classification, due to Sevastyanov (see Harris\cite{H63} and Ji\v{r}ina\cite{J70}).
+In the general decomposable case, there is a fourth alternative identified by Sevastyanov\cite{H63,J70} and in order to formulate this condition we need to introduce another important concept.